 Visuals have always been a key feature of websites.
 However, limitations have meant the majority of websites look generic.
 Brands were able to inject their own unique styles, of course, but generally speaking, ‘if you’ve seen one website, you’ve seen them all’.

 3D animations will change visuals forever.
-Moreover, the capacity for web designers to “bring a page to life” will put an end to so-called cookie-cutter web designs.
+Moreover, the capacity for web designers to “bring a page to life” will put an end to so-called cookie-cutter auto repair design.

 A trend we have already started to see is the use of floating images.
 This type of design adopts the clever use of shadowing to create the illusion that a feature is protruding from the screen.
 3D floating elements are a great strategy to capture the attention of visitors.